 Trump’s Gaza ethnic cleansing: We say no!

-The late U.S. national security adviser Zbigniew Brzezinski saw the world in the framework of a chessboard and looked for strategies that would keep Washington and Wall Street on top.
+The late U.S. National Security Adviser Zbigniew Brzezinski saw the world in the framework of a chessboard and looked for strategies that would keep Washington and Wall Street on top.
 The current U.S. president sees the world in the framework of real estate that he and his family members can buy at low prices and then use the funds to finance hotels, casinos and golf courses.

 Even with that outlook, it took the racist arrogance of someone considering himself an emperor to openly push for the Palestinians now living in Gaza and the West Bank to leave and resettle in Egypt and Jordan, which Trump did on Jan.
-25. He even mentioned the lovely beachfront property — while hundreds of thousands of Palestinians were walking north along the beach toward their demolished homes in Gaza City.
+25. He even mentioned the “lovely beachfront property” — while hundreds of thousands of Palestinians were walking north along the beach toward their demolished homes in Gaza City.

 Workers World considers Trump’s plan a war crime, one worthy of its own tribunal with Trump in the dock.
 What he described as his goal is blatant ethnic cleansing.